mahaley22/Uncertainty-Sampling/index.md

     5) "How":  to improve the model as quickly and cost-effectively as possible?

 As a practitioner of Applied ML for a number of years now, I'm not alone in having these questions posed to me at various times (by myself, or worse  by others like internal stakeholders or customers).
-So I wanted to try NN model uncertainty to see if it can be useful, even if the model itself is weaker than we would like.
+So I wanted to try NN model uncertainty to see if it can be useful, even if the model itself is (initially) weaker than we would like.
 In fact, that's the whole point: we want to improve the model using all the means we have at our disposal: hyperparameter tuning, training, etc. as part of the Active Learning iterative process.
 Bear in mind that information from inside the model is certainly not the only tool to leverage for things like Active Learning.

 So we all know the saying: all models are wrong, but some are useful.
 Raw accuracy using a single metric is usually not the only measure of a model.
 So how else can a model be useful?